UofT-Frosh-Orientation/orientation-website/docs/pages/Onboarding/Frontend.md

 ### PropTypes

+{: .new-important }
-> ❗The package that we use for props is slightly annoying because the capitalization of certain characters is very particular and easy to mess up (or maybe it's just me).
+> The package that we use for props is slightly annoying because the capitalization of certain characters is very particular and easy to mess up (or maybe it's just me).
 >
 > So make sure to follow this!